ColtonMcEwen/datagen/README.md

 # 1. Process of Adding Links to Cleaned HTML Files

 ### Step 1: Downloading .bz2 Files
+### Step 1: Downloading .bz2 Files
 This instruction set will use wiki-dump files that are specifically 'dumped' articles from Wikipedia.
-They change every so often based on month or year so here is the link to the dump files that contain the latest date.
+Here is the link to the current list of dump files.
+Examples below.

 *Link to Dump Files (optional):*
 ```
 ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/
 ```

-As an example throughout the instruction set, the links used will contain two small 11-30ish MB `.bz2` files.
-If there's a desire to download all the files, use the `downloadList.txt` file that contains all the links.
-Examples below.
+As an example throughout the instruction set, `Example1` links will be used and will contain two small 11-30ish MB `.bz2` files.
+If there's a desire to download all the files, use the `Example2` link.

-*Example1:*
+*Example1 (2 small file links):*
 ```
-wget -P wiki_dumps ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/YYYYMMDD/enwiki-YYYYMMDD-pages-articles14.xml-p7697599p7744799.bz2
+wget -P wiki_dumps ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/latest/enwiki-latest-pages-articles14.xml-p7697599p7744799.bz2
 ```
 ```
-wget -P wiki_dumps ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/YYYYMMDD/enwiki-YYYYMMDD-pages-articles26.xml-p42567204p42663461.bz2
+wget -P wiki_dumps ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/latest/enwiki-latest-pages-articles26.xml-p42567204p42663461.bz2
 ```

-*Example2 (optional, contains all files):*
+*Example2 (optional, downloads all files):*
 ```
-wget -P wiki_dumps -i downloadList.txt
+wget -P wiki_dumps ftp://ftpmirror.your.org/pub/wikimedia/dumps/enwiki/latest/enwiki-latest-pages-articles[0-9].xml-p*.bz2
 ```